 In subtle but measurable ways, the perception of the gym shifts from being just a company to becoming a brand - and from a gym to a place to meet people and build on your social life.
 The members now value what the gym represents and begin to talk to each other.

 Pages on Facebook include the option to add "Discussions", which are forums for people to discuss different topics.
-From personal experience, these either work or they don’t.
-There’s fantastic potential for these to work on a Facebook page for a business like a gym.
 The gym could post on a wide range of topics (protein supplements, types of pre- and post work-out stretches, effects of alcohol, and so on) and get people talking, asking questions and engaging with their members.

 Building an online community